 Bachelor of Science in Computer Science

 This undergraduate program will require 14 credits in mathematics in addition to 45 credit hours in computer science coursework.
 Topics in this degree include calculus, statistics, linear algebra, data structures, operating systems and software design.

 This degree program is focused on the advanced study of computer design, operating systems and network applications.
 Students take courses in machine learning, numerical analysis, database systems, computer networks and computer architecture, among other topics.

 Houston Community College

 The Computer Science Technology Department at Houston Community College offers two associate's degrees with computer science specializations.

 Associate of Applied Science in Computer Programming

 This degree program focuses on training students to become software developers or database administrators, among other related careers.
-The degree has multiple specializations to choose from, including Microsoft C#, java and Oracle database administration.
+The degree has multiple specializations to choose from, including Microsoft C#, Java and database administrator.
 Regardless of degree focus, all students gain general education, as well as experience in technical writing and professional workforce training.

 Associate of Applied Science in Computer Systems Networking

 This degree program is intended for students looking to become computer and network technicians.
 It offers both Unix and PC Support specializations, with each specialization giving in-depth training in technical problem solving and integrated support systems.